 And for those on the receiving end, on the other hand, should have reasonable expectations about the kind of assistance they may expect from a relative working overseas.
 We should never underestimate the importance of budgeting and discipline.
 Counseling our relatives and family members is a good start.
 Break the stigma that once someone gets a job overseas, they will be the breadwinner and everyone else is starting to depend on them.
 As if they are just picking money from the street.

 Strike a balance between providing for your family and investing in your future.
-Why not save first and then spend the rest, rather than spending first and then saving?
+Why not save first and then spend the rest, rather than spending all your savings and then saving again?
 You’ll have enough money for rainy days and then some if you develop this smart financial habit.

 2. NO CAP IN SPENDING MONEY FOR THE FAMILY